 The dollar is certainly the main driver in the currency market, the center of the earth through which all the currencies rotate around.

-USD index is an indicator to see opportunities, since almost all pairs are correlated with of usd.
-If usd index is trending weaker, we can feel more confident in buying EURUSD or selling USDCHF, and if it is trending stronger, we can feel more confident in selling EURUSD or buying USDCHF.
+The USD index is an indicator to see opportunities since almost all pairs are correlated with USD.
+If the USD index is trending weaker, we can feel more confident in buying EURUSD or selling USDCHF, and if it is trending stronger, we can feel more confident in selling EURUSD or buying USDCHF.

 Sometimes, because the USD index is a leading driver of the currency markets, it can provide a faster trend reversal signal on the majors than watching any one of the majors themselves.
 It behooves any serious trader to keep on eye on it.

 Sources for US Dollar Index: